hemantvirmani/hemantvirmani.github.io/README.md

-# 🌟 Hemant Virmani
+# 🔵 Hemant Virmani

-> *Friend • Mentor • Problem Solver • Fun Loving • Mnemonic Freak • Gourmand • Doting Father*
+> *🤝 Friend • 🎯 Mentor • 🧩 Problem Solver • 🎉 Fun Loving • 🧠 Mnemonic Freak • 🍽️ Gourmand • 👨‍👧 Doting Father*

 ---

-## 👋 Who Am I?
+## 🔷 Who Am I?

 I'm **Hemant**, your go-to problem solver and tech enthusiast!
-Currently working as a **Tech Leader at Amazon** in the Greater Seattle Area, where I'm shaping the future of e-commerce one line of code at a time.
+Currently working as a **🏢 Tech Leader at Amazon** in the Greater Seattle Area, where I'm shaping the future of e-commerce one line of code at a time.

 ### 🗺️ My Journey
 - 🏛️ **Delhi, India** - Where it all began, surrounded by bustling streets and vibrant culture